Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 <a id="base_playbooks"></a>
 ## "Base" playbooks

-The "Base" playbooks is called from the searchplaybooks and used to take action to leaked credentials or mitigate the risks.
+The "Base" playbooks is called from the search playbooks and used to take action to leaked credentials or mitigate the risks.

 <a id="add_risky_user_to_entraid_security_group"></a>
 ## RFI-add-EntraID-security-group-user

 This playbook adds a compromised user to an Microsoft EntraID group.
-Triage and remediation should be handled in follow up playbooks or actions.
+Triage and remediation should be handled in sub playbooks.
 By applying security policies to the Microsoft EntraID group and adding leaked users to that group - you can react to a leak and mitigate the risks.

 **BEWARE: if you apply a Security Group policy that prohibits any compromised member from logging in, and you yourself get identified as having a compromised account, then you could potentially lock yourself out!**